Ledger-Donjon/scaffold/README.md

 bank voltage can be tuned thanks to adjustable voltage regulators.
 Scaffold can be powered from USB or external power supplies.

-Six special I/Os can generate 5V pulses, which are compatible with *ALPhANOV PDM* laser sources (50 Ohm TTL).
+Four special I/Os can generate 5V pulses, which are compatible with *ALPhANOV PDM* laser sources (50 Ohm TTL).

+## Getting the board

+All the files required to fabricate the board are included in the repository.
+If you do not wish to build it yourself, you can request for quotation by sending a mail to scaffold@ledger.fr (only for Europe or USA shipping).

 ## Installation